Related: Take A Load Off With These Gorgeous Outdoor Seating Ideas

 1. Pick your favorite garden-gazing vantage point and decide what length you want to make your bench.

-2. BUY A PLANK OF LUMBER that is 2 to 3 inches thick and 10 or more inches wide.
-(Alternatively, several planks can be combined for the look shown in the photo.)
+2. Buy a plank of lumber that is two to three inches thick and 10 or more inches wide.
 Weather-resistant wood such as white cedar is a good choice.
 Avoid pressure-treated CCA lumber, which can be soaked in arsenic and chromium.

-4. LEVEL THE AREA where you will set the log "legs" of the bench.
+4. Level the area where you will set the log legs of the bench.
 Put the logs in place and set the plank on top.
-Surround the bench with your favorite fragrant flowers (and maybe a patch of catnip).
+Surround the bench with your favorite fragrant flowers.